-- Funding is derived through a number of direct and indirect contractual arrangements. - By ensuring Hartpury is rigorous in delivering high quality education and training. - Developing an understanding of the impact of Brexit on the supply chain and developing a process for mitigating any impacts of loss of supply or increased pricing of imports. - Considerable focus and investment are placed on maintaining and managing key relationships with the various funding bodies. - Ensuring Hartpury focuses on priority sectors which will continue to benefit from public funding. - Hartpury has diversified its income stream across FE, HE and other commercial areas. - Rigorous cost control to ensure Hartpury delivers surpluses year on year.
+- Funding is derived through a number of direct and indirect contractual arrangements. - By ensuring Hartpury is rigorous in delivering high quality education and training. - Developing an understanding of the impact of "Brexit" on the supply chain and developing a process for mitigating any impacts of loss of supply or increased pricing of imports. - Considerable focus and investment are placed on maintaining and managing key relationships with the various funding bodies. - Ensuring Hartpury focuses on priority sectors which will continue to benefit from public funding. - The group has diversified its income stream across HE, FE and other commercial areas. - Rigorous cost control to ensure the group delivers surpluses year on year, wherever possible.

-3. Protection of Student Experience
+4. Protection of Student Experience